jaymell/nodeCf/README.md

 {{ myVariable | filterName }}
 ```

-If the filter function is asynchronous, you must indicate so by wrapping it in an `async` key in modules.exports.
+If the filter function is asynchronous, you must indicate so by wrapping it in an `async` key in modules.exports, as shown above.
 You can read more about filters in the [Nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html#filters).

 ### Outputs, Pre-Tasks, Post-Tasks, Creation Tasks, and Lambda Artifacts
 There are a few additional properties you can add to the individual stack definitions to help with deployments.